Technical Analysis is essential for investment success.

 and many other similar financial websites.

 On these free investment sites, you can enter a ticker symbol of most US stocks and even many foreign stocks.
-After doing so, a technical chart, delayed or real-time quotes, and categories of fundamental data, are displayed for the stock.
+After doing so, a technical chart, delayed or real-time quotes, and categories of fundamental and technical data, are updated and displayed for the stock as it trades.

 The stock screening programs will allow you to choose the sector of stocks, price range and many other categories as you search for stocks you are looking trade.